woodwardtw/cogdog-html/README.md

 # CogDog Splot HTML

-A WordPress plugin that enables embedding full HTML documents (with `<head>` and `<body>` tags) into posts by automatically detecting pasted HTML and converting it to a safely sandboxed iframe.
+A WordPress plugin that enables embedding full HTML documents (with `<head>` and `<body>` tags) into posts by automatically detecting pasted HTML and converting it to a sandboxed iframe.

 ## Description